Vortex ring: Vortex ring state in helicopters

 Air vortices can form around the main rotor of a helicopter, causing a dangerous condition known as vortex ring state (VRS) or "settling with power".
 In this condition, air that moves down through the rotor turns outward, then up, inward, and then down through the rotor again.
 This re-circulation of flow can negate much of the lifting force and cause a catastrophic loss of altitude.
 Applying more power (increasing collective pitch) serves to further accelerate the downwash through which the main-rotor is descending, exacerbating the condition.

 In the human heart

 A vortex ring is formed in the left ventricle of the human heart during cardiac relaxation (diastole), as a jet of blood enters through the mitral valve.
 This phenomenon was initially observed in vitro and subsequently strengthened by analyses based on color Doppler mapping and magnetic resonance imaging.
 Some recent studies have also confirmed the presence of a vortex ring during rapid filling phase of diastole and implied that the process of vortex ring formation can influence mitral annulus dynamics.

 Bubble rings

 Releasing air underwater forms bubble rings, which are vortex rings of water with bubbles (or even a single donut-shaped bubble) trapped along its axis line.
 Such rings are often produced by scuba divers and dolphins.

+Volcanoes

+Under particular conditions, some volcanic vents can produce large visible vortex rings.
+Though a rare phenomenon, several volcanoes have been observed emitting massive vortex rings as erupting steam and gas condense, forming visible toroidal clouds: